Return to the Newsroom

 • The maximum state aid varies from 20% to 60% based on size of the enterprise applying for investment incentives, region to which the investment project is located and the value of eligible costs.

-• Type of granted investment incentives: corporate income tax relief for 10 years period, job creation grants of up to CZK 300,000 and training/re-training grant of up to 70% of training costs depending on the unemployment rate in the region where the investment project is located, cash grant on capital investment up to 10% of eligible costs.
+• Type of granted investment incentives: corporate income tax relief for 10 years period, job creation grants of up to CZK 300,000/CZK 200,000 and training/re-training grant of up to 70% of training costs depending on the unemployment rate in the region where the investment project is located, cash grant on capital investment up to 20% of eligible costs.

 Technology centres

-• Investment incentives apply to building a technology centre, increasing its capacity or expanding the output with new products, while the focus of the technology centre is applied research, development and innovation of technically or otherwise advanced products, technologies and production processes, including the creation and innovation of their software
+• Investment incentives apply to creating a technology centre, increasing its capacity or expanding the output with new products, while the focus of the technology centre is applied research, development and innovation of technically or otherwise advanced products, technologies and production processes, including the creation and innovation of their software.

 • The maximum state aid varies from 20% to 60% based on size of the enterprise applying for investment incentives, region to which the investment project is located and the value of eligible costs.